 Bleeding disorders

-The most common reason for bleeding is thrombocytopenia.
-Thrombocytopenia refers to a lower than usual number of platelets.
+Thrombocytopenia (decreased platelets) is the most common cause of abnormal bleeding.
 Decreased platelet production or increased platelet destruction can result in thrombocytopenia.
 Bone marrow disease, side effects from drugs such as antineoplastics, and some infectious diseases can result in a decreased platelet count.

 Idiopathic thrombocytopenic purpura (ITP) is a condition in which antibodies form against platelets.
 Patients with bleeding disorders due to platelet problems often experience immediate bleeding after trauma.
 The bleeding usually affects the skin, mucous membranes, nose, and urinary and gastrointestinal tracts.
 Bleeding may range from small petechiae to large ecchymotic areas.